canjs/canjs/util/fixture/fixture.md

 ## Make

-[can.fixture.make] makes a CRUD service layer that handles sorting, grouping, filtering and more.
+[can.fixture.store] makes a CRUD service layer that handles sorting, grouping, filtering and more.
 Use it with a [can.Model] like this:

     var Todo = can.Model({